broadinstitute/seqr/deploy/kubernetes/README.md

    a.
 Install a dependency:  `brew install libev`
    b.
 Install the latest DMG from https://github.com/TheNewNormal/corectl.app/releases

+   `WARNING: ` Being on a VPN connection may cause errors during CoreOS install steps that need to download components from the web.
+   The solution is to disconnect from the VPN.

 2. Install Kube-Solo: https://github.com/TheNewNormal/kube-solo-osx/releases

 3. Install kubectl: https://kubernetes.io/docs/tasks/kubectl/install/